smuszel/vanad/README.md

 * registered spec files are are written out line by line: `abc.spec.js`
 * during execution of spec file add animated spinner: `abc.spec.js /`
-* on reaching step during the execution print out its label `abc.spec.js: xyz /`
+* on reaching step during the execution print out dots equal to index + 1 `abc.spec.js: . . /`
-* on succesful finish of test in spec file, print its name green: `abc.spec.js`
+* on succesful finish of test in spec file, print its name green: `abc.spec.js . . .`
+* on failure finish of test in spec file, print its name red: `abc.spec.js . . !`